z3r0265/z3r0265.github.io/README.md

    - **Password**: `download123`
    - **Email**: `global@downloads.com`

 Once logged in, you'll be able to view and download files.
-Admin users can also upload files to the website.
+Admin users can also upload files to the website but it doesn't work well.
+The best way to upload is to commit in the repo.

 ## How It Works